Volunteers and crews collecting bags of marine debris on a Balearic beach with boats and scattered plastic and furniture in the background

 Who collects it – and how does the operation run?

-The coordinated effort continues until the end of September.
+The coordinated effort continues until the end of September, a period covered in Who cleans up the sea?
+Almost eight tons of waste off the Balearic Islands — and the uncomfortable answers.
 Small boats, diver teams and beach crews target spots that bring the most debris ashore after storms or strong winds: coastal stretches near Palma, but also quieter places like Port de Pollença and Cala Millor.
 Authorities work together with volunteers, lifeguards and local fishermen.
 Early morning operations on glass‑calm water often yield the biggest haul; collected materials are separated where possible, recycled or disposed of properly.

 Why the numbers mean more than weight alone